-- It requires that you prevent the catheter from continuously draining by clamping it during the day.
-This is easily done by adjusting the ‘lock’ to the ‘closed’ position.
+Training the bladder requires preventing the catheter from continuously draining by clamping it during the day.
+To do this, adjust the ‘lock’ to the ‘closed’ position.

 - Leave it closed for about 2-3 hours.
-During that time some urine will have accumulated in the bladder.
-Attempt to empty the bladder naturally (on your own, without unclamping the catheter) into a measuring container and write down the amount of urine drained.
+During that time, some urine will accumulate in the bladder.
+Attempt to empty the bladder naturally (without unclamping the catheter) into a measuring container and write down the amount of urine drained.

 - Clamp the catheter again and redo this process every 2-3 hours throughout the day.
-Once less urine residue starts flowing through the catheter, it will be a sign that your bladder training is making progress.
-The reverse also applies.
-Increasing amounts of urine passed naturally will indicate improvement.
+Once less urine residue flows through the catheter, it means bladder training is progressing.
+Increasing amounts of urine passed naturally will also indicate improvement.

-- Allow the catheter to drain freely at night by attaching a urine drain bag.
-Do this by un-capping the drain bag, connecting it to the catheter and setting the catheter ‘lock’ to the ‘ON’ position.
+- Allow the catheter to drain freely at night attaching a urine drain bag.
+Uncap the drain bag, connect it to the catheter and set the catheter lock to the ‘on’ position.
 Bladder training resumes as soon as you wake up in the morning.

-- The last part of home bladder training is to have the catheter clamped overnight.
-If urine residue measures less than 100ml in the morning, call your doctor for scheduled catheter removal, usually within 24 hours unless it’s a weekend.
-If the amount of urine collected reaches about 100 ml during a 24 hour period, also schedule a catheter removal appointment.
-Meanwhile clamp the catheter.
+- The last part of home bladder training is clamping the catheter overnight.
+If urine residue measures less than 100ml in the morning, call your doctor for scheduled catheter removal (usually within 24 hours except for weekend).
+If the amount of urine collected reaches about 100 ml during a 24-hour period, also schedule a catheter removal appointment.
+Meanwhile, clamp the catheter.
 If you feel excessive bladder pressure, unclamp the catheter and restart bladder training.
-Always inform your doctor about this.
+Keep your doctor informed about this.

-- Continue emptying your bladder every 2-3 hours, until the suprapubic catheter has been removed.
+- Continue emptying your bladder every 2-3 hours until the removal of the catheter.
 Adhere to prescribed antibiotics or other medications as instructed.
 Keep a daily report with your bladder training results.

 Bladder Emptying Hygiene